Hengle/Nexus-Security.github.io/content/posts/2016-09-09-hungry-shark-heroes-33-mod-data.md

 BATTLE TO WIN: Equip your sharks and take part in epic battles against other players!
 Select the perfect combinations, use special Shark-Fu, choose the right combat timing ...
 Develop your strategies to claim victory!

-UNIQUE ROOTS: Help your sharks fall in love andâ¦ witness the birth of new sharks!
+UNIQUE ROOTS: Help your sharks fall in love and¦ witness the birth of new sharks!
 Mate sharks from your own collection, or borrow from your friends!
 Hundreds of pairings, hundreds of possibilities!

 **Supported Android**
 {4.0 and UP}
 **Supported Android Version**:-
-Jelly Bean(4.1â"4.3.1)- KitKat (4.4â"4.4.4)- Lollipop (5.0â"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 â" 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)
+Jelly Bean(4.1"4.3.1)- KitKat (4.4"4.4.4)- Lollipop (5.0"5.0.2) - Marshmallow (6.0 - 6.0.1) - Nougat (7.0 " 7.1.1) - Oreo (8.0-8.1) - Pie (9.0)

 **MOD TYPE: Unlimited Money**